code-plant/experimental/README.md

 - user login
 - post, comment
 - user group and role, access control to post
-- approval system for share post with other entity
+- approval system for sharing posts with other entities

 ## Development Notes